opalsecurity/opal-go/docs/UpdateResourceInfo.md

 `func (o *UpdateResourceInfo) HasFolderId() bool`

 HasFolderId returns a boolean if a field has been set.

+### GetRequireMfaToApprove

+`func (o *UpdateResourceInfo) GetRequireMfaToApprove() bool`

+GetRequireMfaToApprove returns the RequireMfaToApprove field if non-nil, zero value otherwise.

+### GetRequireMfaToApproveOk

+`func (o *UpdateResourceInfo) GetRequireMfaToApproveOk() (*bool, bool)`

+GetRequireMfaToApproveOk returns a tuple with the RequireMfaToApprove field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequireMfaToApprove

+`func (o *UpdateResourceInfo) SetRequireMfaToApprove(v bool)`

+SetRequireMfaToApprove sets RequireMfaToApprove field to given value.

+### HasRequireMfaToApprove

+`func (o *UpdateResourceInfo) HasRequireMfaToApprove() bool`

+HasRequireMfaToApprove returns a boolean if a field has been set.

+### GetAutoApproval

+`func (o *UpdateResourceInfo) GetAutoApproval() bool`

+GetAutoApproval returns the AutoApproval field if non-nil, zero value otherwise.

+### GetAutoApprovalOk

+`func (o *UpdateResourceInfo) GetAutoApprovalOk() (*bool, bool)`

+GetAutoApprovalOk returns a tuple with the AutoApproval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAutoApproval

+`func (o *UpdateResourceInfo) SetAutoApproval(v bool)`

+SetAutoApproval sets AutoApproval field to given value.

+### HasAutoApproval

+`func (o *UpdateResourceInfo) HasAutoApproval() bool`

+HasAutoApproval returns a boolean if a field has been set.

+### GetRequestTemplateId

+`func (o *UpdateResourceInfo) GetRequestTemplateId() string`

+GetRequestTemplateId returns the RequestTemplateId field if non-nil, zero value otherwise.

+### GetRequestTemplateIdOk

+`func (o *UpdateResourceInfo) GetRequestTemplateIdOk() (*string, bool)`

+GetRequestTemplateIdOk returns a tuple with the RequestTemplateId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestTemplateId

+`func (o *UpdateResourceInfo) SetRequestTemplateId(v string)`

+SetRequestTemplateId sets RequestTemplateId field to given value.

+### HasRequestTemplateId

+`func (o *UpdateResourceInfo) HasRequestTemplateId() bool`

+HasRequestTemplateId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)